 Strickling’s challenge is relevant to logical and rational discussion.
 Darwinists and Creationists need to lower their guards just long enough to see that Darwinism and evolution are not the same thing and Creationism is not necessarily biblical.

-Unfortunately, Strickling can’t resist rolling out “proof” that Biblical dogma actually supports his own; ‘ad hoc’ apologetics and tiresome contradictions.
-Nevertheless, I applaud his effort and on the main thrust of his argument that one must read with an open mind.
+Unfortunately, Strickling can’t resist rolling out his “proof” but they immediately fall flat as ‘ad hoc’ apologetics and tiresome contradictions.
+Nevertheless, I applaud his effort and on the main thrust of his argument that one must accept science and faith with an open mind.
 When you do, you will find that the Bible appears to compliment many aspects scientific theory.
 For instance, I have always found that description of God’s creation of the universe and the generally accepted theory of “big bang” appear to describe the same event.
 But there I go with my own quasi-science, quasi-theological theory.

-I most certainly agree with Strickling that there ought to be more acceptance on both sides of the ‘creation’ discussion, if only to defuse the controversy and allow people to accept faith and science on their separate terms.
-There is no more need to demonize science than there is to impugn God or faith.
+I most certainly agree with Strickling that there is no more need to demonize science than there is to impugn God or faith.
 And we certainly do not need more “objective interpretation” – that just sounds like more deconstructionism.